Frequently Asked Questions

 Issues you would prefer kept out of court – for example, financial details or custody issues – can be resolved in a private, neutral setting.
 A mediator cannot be subpoened to appear in court and the conversations and documents produced in mediation prior to the final Separation or Settlement Agreement are considered confidential because connected to settlement discussions.
 This should serve to reassure participants in mediation that they are in a safe space, where full disclosure is not only encouraged, but expected.

-4) What is the difference between mediation and collaborative divorce?
+4. What is the difference between mediation and the collaborative divorce process?

 In mediation you would be sitting with me at the table with your spouse or the other parent.
 I am acting as a neutral, providing legal information but not legal advice.
 Parenting specialists, therapists, consulting attorneys or financial specialists typically provide guidance of outside the sessions.
 Assuming there is no major power imbalance, domestic violence, serious capacity issues or withholding of financial information, the process can be cost effective and allow you to have a great deal of say in the outcome.